-The placed in service dates for long production property generally are extended an extra year (i.e., before Jan.
-1, 2015); however, only costs incurred before Jan.
-1, 2014 are eligible for bonus—this is known as the progress expenditure rule.
+While placed-in-service dates for long production property generally are in effect for property placed in service before Jan.
+1, 2016, only costs incurred before Jan.
+1, 2015, are eligible for bonus—this is known as the progress expenditure rule.
 For example, a building owner contracts for $2 million of qualified tenant improvements and begins construction in 2013, during the 50 percent bonus window.
-By the end of 2013, they have incurred $1.2 million.
+By the end of 2013, they incurred $1.2 million.
 Construction is completed in 2014 and the improvements are placed in service in June of that year.
 Under the progress expenditure rule, $1.2 million is eligible for 50 percent bonus.

 Long production property is property that has a recovery period of at least 10 years, an estimated production period of more than two years, or an estimated production period of more than one year and a cost of more than $1 million.
 Transportation property is tangible personal property used in the trade or business of transporting persons or property.

-Electing out of bonus?
+Electing out of bonus and section 179